dvir001/CopyCat/README.md

 ### Requirements

-- Docker and Docker Compose
+- Docker and Docker Compose.
-- A Discord application with a bot token and client ID
+- A Discord application with a bot token and client ID.

 ### Setup